12 Best Boutique Hotels to Book for Your Next Trip to San Francisco

 A historic property + affordable option in Union Square.

-Formerly known as the historic Sir Francis Drank, The Beacon Grand, reopened after major renovations in 2022 and recently re-opened their rooftop bar (all enclosed).
-Even so, the building retains all of its Art Deco charm, with a few clever nods to the city in its decor (look for the sourdough motifs in the wallpaper).
-Beds are comfortable and bathrooms feel luxurious thanks to the marble tiling.
-Although I don’t love the Union Square location and the rooms weren’t as quiet as I would have liked, overall it’s a fun property—particularly if you want to make use of the rooftop bar—and you can often find rooms for under $200 per night.
+Beds are comfortable and bathrooms feel luxurious thanks to the marble tiling and modern design.
+Although I don't love the Union Square location and the rooms weren't as quiet as I would have liked (we still heard some noise from the streets below), overall it's a fun property — particularly if you want to make use of the rooftop bar — and you can often find rooms for under $200 per night.

 Hotel Boheme